0-5-blood-prince/code-llm/cpu-inference/README.md

 Files
 * trainer_code_gen.py, This file contains code to measure inference speed of a given prompt, with two modes Vanilla and JIT compiled model.
-* starcoder2_download.py, This file contains the code to download huggingface pretrained model weights in a particular directory
+* starcoder2_download.py, This file contains the code to download huggingface pre-trained model weights in a particular directory

 ## pytorch-cpu only